GravtyWaves/GravityAnalysisApp/TEAM_RULES.md

 ```

 **Your Responsibility**:
-- Write code, don't worry about commits
+- Write code, don't worry about commits OR cleanup
-- When you have >50 changed files, Carlos handles it
+- When you have >50 changed files, Carlos handles commits
+- When all TODOs completed, Carlos handles cleanup
-- Focus on quality code, not Git organization
+- Focus on quality code, not Git or file organization
-- Trust the automated workflow
+- Trust the automated workflows

 **Benefits**:
 - ✅ Clean Git history always